KristinaRiemer/MassResponseToTemp/DataLocation.md

 ### Getting size info:

 * If specimens have length but not mass, need to convert from length to mass.
 Use allometric equation.
 Develop from datasets for each species?
 At least for _P. maniculatus_, some specimens have both mass and length.
 Otherwise get from lit?
+    - Might not need to do this.
+Must determine if there's a sufficient number of specimens that have length but no mass to justify writing the code for this process.
+From ENTIRE specimen database, ~60,000 specimens of ~500,000 specimens fit this criteria.
 * Need to improve code that extracts mass from Measurements string.
 Want to separate all parts of each string and run loop through each of those.
 Can then also extract length info, if mass isn't available.
 * The _P. maniculatus_ dataset specimens that have length also have mass.